Open topic with navigation

 $ RUN MY_PROGRAM

 For xfServerPlus server code, restart the xfServerPlus session with remote debugging enabled (or you can start a completely new session on a different port if desired).
 Then run the xfNetLink client application so that a connection is made to xfServerPlus and the xfServerPlus code is invoked.
-See Restarting xfServerPlus with remote debugging below, and note the following:
+See Restarting xfServerPlus with remote debugging below.